Sombian/markdown/README.md

 **@sombian/markdown** is my take on modernizing markdown syntax.

-this project focuses on high performance, modularity, and, most importantly, simplicity.
+this project focuses on high performance, modularity, and, above all, simplicity.

 # Usage